Sicilian Expedition: Three generals, three strategies

+Course of the expedition

 Athenian landing

 The Athenian fleet first sailed to Corcyra to meet up with their allies, and the ships were divided into three sections, one for each commander.
 Three of the ships were sent ahead to look for allies in Sicily.
 The fleet at this point consisted of 134 triremes (100 of which were from Athens), 5,100 hoplites (of which 2,200 were Athenians), 480 archers, 700 slingers, 120 other light troops, and 30 cavalry, as well as 130 other supply ships and all the crews of the triremes and other non-combatants.

 They had little luck finding allies along the coast of southern Italy and, when the three other ships returned, they learned that Segesta did not have the money they promised.
 Nicias had expected this, but the other commanders were dismayed.
 Nicias suggested they make a show of force and then return home, while Alcibiades said they should encourage revolts against Syracuse, and then attack Syracuse and Selinus.
-Lamachus said they should attack Syracuse right away, as it was the predominant city-state in Sicily.
+Lamachus said they should attack Syracuse right away, as it was the predominant city-state in Sicily and had clearly been taken unawares by the Athenians' presence.

 The fleet proceeded to Catania, where an Athenian ship arrived to inform Alcibiades that he was under arrest, not only for the destruction of the hermai, but also for supposedly profaning the Eleusinian Mysteries.
 Alcibiades agreed to return in his ship, but when they stopped in southern Italy at Thurii, he escaped and sailed to the Peloponnese, where he sought refuge in Sparta.
 Athens passed a death sentence in absentia, his guilt seemingly proven.
 In Sparta, Alcibiades gave the members of the Peloponnesian League critical information on the Athenian Empire.

 In Sicily, the fleet was redivided into two parts.
 The first contingent, commanded by Nicias, sailed to Segesta and forced the Segestans to pay the thirty talents they had promised the Athenians for their assistance against their rival Selinus.
 The second contingent, under Lamachus, sailed to and stormed Hyccara, a small city allied to Selinus, and enslaved its populace.
 The Athenian army then marched through the Sicilian interior, to impress and negotiate with the Sicels, and returned to Catania.
 There they wintered and made preparations for their upcoming siege of Syracuse.
 When the campaigning season started, the Syracusans moved against the Athenians while they were still encamped at Catania.
 While the Syracusans were marching to Catania, they learned the Athenians had boarded their ships and sailed into the Great Harbour at Syracuse.
 The Syracusans quickly hurried back and prepared for battle.